trailofbits/uthenticode/README.md

 ## Usage

-*uthenticode*'s public API is documented in `uthenticode.h` and in the Doxygen documentation (see above).
+*μthenticode*'s public API is documented in `uthenticode.h` and in the Doxygen documentation (see above).

-The `svcli` utility also provides a small example of using *uthenticode*'s APIs.
+The `svcli` utility also provides a small example of using *μthenticode*'s APIs.
 You can build it by passing `-DBUILD_SVCLI=1` to `cmake`:

 ```bash